DavidOmomia/deep-shortener/README.md

 * Enhanced analytics for tracking URL visits.
 * Integration with external URL validation services.
 * Improved scalability with distributed slug generation.

-# Thank you Deep Origin team for the task